Flo0807/hsfl-master-ai-cloud-engineering/k8s/README.md

 kubectl apply -f k8s/manifests --recursive
 ```

-Only in docker desktop: Run `minikube tunnel` to expose the ingress controller to the host. (see [Ingres documentation](https://minikube.sigs.k8s.io/docs/start/))
+Only in docker desktop: Run `minikube tunnel` to expose the ingress controller to the host. (see [Ingres documentation](https://minikube.sigs.k8s.io/docs/start/)) You can then access the application at [http://localhost:80](http://localhost:80).

-You can now access the application at [http://localhost:80](http://localhost:80).
+Otherwise, run `minikube ip` to get the ingress IP address or use [`kubectl get ingress`](#kubectl-get-ingress).

 ## Deploy on other Kubernetes Cluster